AmandeepSohal/BicycleData/README.md

 Exploring and visualizing data in Excel by using bicycle sale data, consumer age, commute, region, etc.

-Created a workinig sheet to adjust data
+Created a working sheet to adjust data

 Cleaned data by removing duplicate entries